steqeq/0000/docs/conceptual/ai-pytorch-inception.md

     ---
     ```

     The basic building block of a neural network is the layer.
 Layers extract representations from the data fed into them.
-Deep Learning consists of chaining together simple layers.
+Deep learning consists of chaining together simple layers.
 Most layers, such as `tf.keras.layers.Dense`, have parameters that are learned during training.

     ```py
     model = tf.keras.Sequential([